 gpedit.msc

-to access the Local Group Policy Editor. - Go to Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment.
+to get into the Local Group Policy Editor. - Go to Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment.

-- Check policies like “Deny log on through Remote Desktop Services” to ensure the user isn’t listed there.
+- Look for policies like “Deny log on through Remote Desktop Services” to make sure the user isn’t listed there.

-- If the user is listed, remove them to grant RDP access.
+- If the user is listed, remove them to allow RDP access.

-Windows can have policies that enforce strong password complexity rules.
-If the account’s password doesn’t adhere to these rules, RDP connections might be denied.
+Windows might have rules that require strong passwords.
+If your account’s password doesn’t meet these rules, you might not be able to use RDP.

 - Press Windows + R, type